ashurohom/Business-Management-System/README.md

 ### Python packages

-The custom invoice flows use these Python libraries in addition to standard Odoo requirements:
+The custom invoice flows use these Python libraries in addition to standard DREAMWAREZ requirements:

 - `openpyxl` for XLSX invoice import
 - `xlsxwriter` for XLSX invoice export

-Install them in the same Python environment as Odoo if they are not already available.
+Install them in the same Python environment as DREAMWAREZ if they are not already available.

 ## Installation

-1. Add this repository to your Odoo `addons_path`.
+1. Add this repository to your DREAMWAREZ `addons_path`.
-2. Restart the Odoo server.
+2. Restart the DREAMWAREZ server.
-3. Update the apps list from Odoo.
+3. Update the apps list from DREAMWAREZ.
 4. Install modules in this order:
    - `base_account_budget`
    - `base_accounting_kit`